St Kilda is home to a colony of over 1,400 Little Penguins and attracts many visitors each year.

-How can you help to enhance the learning experience for local, interstate and overseas visitors while also assisting in minimising the impact of the public on this important wild penguin colony by volunteering as a Penguin Guide.
+You can help to enhance the learning experience for local, interstate and overseas visitors while also assisting in minimising the impact of the public on this important wild penguin colony by volunteering as a Penguin Guide.

-Earthcare St Kilda has been operating its famous Penguin Guide service since 2009 during the Victorian daylight saving period each year.
+Earthcare St Kilda has been operating its famous Penguin Guide service since 2008.

-Guides are rostered in teams, with a team leader, to supervise public penguin viewing at the pier from sunset until around 10.00 pm.
+Guides are rostered in teams, with a team leader, to supervise public penguin viewing at the pier from sunset for 2-3 hours.

 Penguin Guide duties include:

-- The provision of information to visitors on the characteristics and habits of penguins
+- Providing of information to visitors about the little penguins

 The minimum commitment is to one shift per fortnight for at least 3 months

 No previous penguin knowledge or experience around penguins is needed as all training and equipment will be provided by Earthcare St Kilda to new Penguin Guides.

-More details about Penguin Guiding is given in our Penguin Guide Handbook.
+More details about Penguin Guiding are given in our Penguin Guide Handbook.

-Note: Penguin Guides must be over 16 years of age and will be required to become members of Earthcare St Kilda at the discounted rate of $10.00 per annum.
+Note: Penguin Guides must be over 18 years of age and will be required to become members of Earthcare St Kilda.

 This activity is open to all current and new members of Earthcare St Kilda.